Clancey/MMM-ImmichTileSlideShow/README.md

 The module negotiates Immich API version and sets up internal proxies for thumbnails and (when enabled) basic video playback.
 Supported modes: memory, album, search, random, anniversary.
 It filters/sorts assets server-side and streams optimized URLs to the client for smooth tile updates.

-- Images: served as Immich thumbnails (size `thumbnail`) through the module proxy
+- Images: served via module proxy using Immich thumbnails/previews.
+In `lightweightMode`, the proxy prefers the smaller `thumbnail` first and falls back to `preview`/original.
+Otherwise, it tries `preview` first, then `thumbnail`, then original.
 - Videos: served as Immich encoded video (`/assets/{id}/video`) with a poster from the image thumbnail
 - HTTP caching: the internal proxy forwards and preserves ETag/If-Modified-Since headers for images and videos where applicable.
 Clients can reuse cached responses efficiently.